All Kinds of Minds

 -

-If you are concerned about your own mental heath or that of a child, this needs to be addressed as a matter of priority prior to pursuing an assessment of autism, A.D.H.D., and/or S.L.D. with a private provider.
+If you are concerned about the mental health of your child or adolescent, this needs to be addressed as a matter of priority prior to pursuing an assessment of autism with a private provider.

-Contact your G.P., who will consider the intensity, duration, and impact of the mental health concerns.
-The G.P. is best-placed to advise you and make a referral to the public service that is most appropriate.
+Contact the child or adolescent’s G.P., who will consider the intensity, duration, and impact of the mental health needs.
+The G.P. is best-placed to advise you and make a referral to the public service that is most appropriate based on level of support needed.

 -

-The All Kinds of Minds Practice is a small, specialised service with a considered capacity to focus on in-depth diagnostic assessments.
-Due to its size and specific scope, the practice is not set up to respond to or manage urgent situations, crises, or risk of harm.
-Additionally, emails are not monitored for risk, so urgent concerns should be directed to the appropriate services.
+The All Kinds of Minds Practice is a small, specialised practice with a considered capacity to focus on in-depth diagnostic neurodevelopmental assessments.
+Due to its size and specific scope, the practice is not set up to manage urgent situations, crises, or risk of harm.
+Additionally, emails are not monitored for risk, so urgent concerns should be directed to the appropriate professionals and services.

 Risk can be described as any risk of harm to self (i.e., suicidal ideation, intent, planning, attempts, or deliberate self-harm, etc.) or risk of harm to others (e.g., child protection concerns, forensic matters, etc.).
-If there are concerns relating to risk or the safety of any individual, this needs to be meaningfully addressed prior to seeking an assessment at All Kinds of Minds.
-An assessment with the All Kinds of Minds Practice is not appropriate in the context of risk of any kind.
+If there are concerns relating to risk or the safety of any child or young person, this needs to be meaningfully addressed prior to seeking an assessment at All Kinds of Minds.
+A neurodevelopmental assessment with the All Kinds of Minds Practice is not appropriate in the context of risk of any kind.

 If there are acute concerns regarding serious risk of harm, present immediately to the local Emergency Department and contact your G.P. for follow-up.
-If there are concerns about suicidal ideation without intent or acute risk or if there are concerns regarding mental health, contact the G.P. for an onward referral to the Child and Adolescent Mental Health Service (C.A.M.H.S.).
+If there are significant concerns regarding mental health without risk, contact the G.P. for an onward referral to the Child and Adolescent Mental Health Service (C.A.M.H.S.).
 The All Kinds of Minds Practice is not an emergency or urgent service—and it is not a mental health service.

 The Child and Family Agency or Tusla should be contacted if there is a known risk of harm to any child by another (i.e., if there are concerns a child is being abused and/or neglected) or in the case of a young person harming a sibling.
 An assessment with the All Kinds of Minds Practice is not appropriate in the context of child protection or child welfare concerns—these matters require immediate follow-up with the statutory agencies responsible for assessing and responding to these concerns.
 Contact the Child & Family Agency (i.e., Tusla) to report any child protection or child welfare concerns.